 Similar to finding the right insurance agent, we want to help you be confident in the health care options you choose.
 When you’re looking for a mental health specialist who can assist you, there are a few ways to make sure you go to someone who can help you!

 Research, Research, Research

 The first step to any service search is finding a well-reviewed provider.
-This will cut out a large degree of uncertainty before your first meeting, since you’ll know a lot about who your therapist’s background.
-First, you’ll need find out which therapists are in your area and who are taking new clients.
+This will cut out a large degree of uncertainty before your first meeting, since you’ll know a lot about your therapist’s background.
+First, you’ll need to find out which therapists are in your area and who are taking new clients.
 To do this, you can talk to friends, family, and neighbors if they happen to know of or are currently clients of a local therapist.

 You can also talk to your doctor to see if they know of any, as well as your insurance agent or insurance company.
 An agent or insurance company representative may also be able to help you find therapists that are specifically within your network.
 Websites like Psychology Today’s therapist search tool can be effective for finding out all kinds of information about local therapists.

 Don’t let reviews be the deciding factor for you.
 Therapy is subjective, and what works for you may not for someone else.